Joey Falzon

 Joey Jamie Falzon (born 2 October 1969) is a former professional footballer and current manager of Maltese First Division side St. George's.
 Throughout his career he played as a defender, and as a midfielder.
 Born in Australia, he represented the Malta national team.

+Playing career

+International

 Falzon played for the Malta national football team in the 1990 Rothman's Tournament.

+Managerial career

+Falzon was in charge of Mqabba between 2006 and 2008.
+In 2011 he was named manager of Zejtun Corinthians after leaving St. George's.
+In May 2016 he was dismissed after two seasons at Rabat Ajax.